Quantitative quenched Voronoi percolation and applications: Introduction

 \end{thm}

 \paragraph{Main results.} In the present paper, we prove an analogue of Theorem~\ref{t.AGMT} for arm events.
-Let us first define these events: Let $j \in \N^*$ and $0 \leq r \leq R$.
-The $j$-arm event from distance $r$ to distance $R$ is the event that there exist $j$ paths of alternating colors in the annulus $[-R,R]^2 \setminus [-r,r]^2$ from $\partial [-r,r]^2$ to $\partial [-R,R]^2$ (if $j$ is odd, we ask that there are: (a) $j-1$ paths of alternating color, and (b) one additional black path such that there is no Voronoi cell intersected by both this additional path and one of the $j-1$ other paths).
+Let us first define these events.
+Let $j \in \N^*$ and $0 \leq r \leq R$.
+The $j$-arm event from distance $r$ to distance $R$ is the event that there exist $j$ paths of alternating colors in the annulus $[-R,R]^2 \setminus (-r,r)^2$ from $\partial [-r,r]^2$ to $\partial [-R,R]^2$ (if $j$ is odd, we ask that there are: (a) $j-1$ paths of alternating color, and (b) one additional black path such that there is no Voronoi cell intersected by both this additional path and one of the $j-1$ other paths).
 Let $\arm_j(r,R)$ denote this event.
+(If $r > R$, we let $\arm_j(r,R)$ be the sure event.)
 The annealed probability of $\arm_j(r,R)$ is denoted by